 To receive a payout under a performance award, a shareholder value award and a relative value award issued annually to executive officers, the participant must remain employed with the company through the end of the relevant performance period, retire after December 31 of the year in which the award was granted or be subject to termination events outside of the control of the employee (death, plant closing or reduction in workforce).
-Annual awards granted to executive officers are also generally subject to a one-year non-compete post company exit.
-The annual awards granted to executive officers provide that if the former executive officer works for a direct competitor within the one-year restriction period, all annual cycle awards granted during the 2022 annual cycle or later would be forfeited.
-Awards issued to employees who were not executive officers at the time of grant generally did not include the non-compete or vesting into retirement provisions.
+Annual awards granted to executive officers are also generally subject to non-competition and non-solicitation covenants that apply during the one-year period following termination of employment.
+Subject to the terms of the applicable award agreement, in the event of a restrictive covenant breach, the award will be immediately rescinded and the holder will forfeit any rights they have with respect to such award.